halkyon/go-resources/README.md

 # Go reading

-A collection of links to various articles and resources on the Go programming language that I find really useful.
+A collection of links to various articles and resources on the Go programming language I find useful.

-If you have any favourite articles or links you'd like to contribute, feel free to open a pull request! :)
+If you have any favourite articles or links you'd like to contribute, feel free to open a pull request!

 ## Blogs